I stumbled upon this post from a year ago and I thought it was important enough to edit and add some perspective from a year later.

 - Win a Grammy!
 (Still haven’t reached this one so it stays on here)

 Conclusion and Key Take-Aways

 As you might notice these new goals are slightly different than the ones I had before.
-Although I am mostly an audio engineer and a musician, those aren’t the visit our website only things I’m interested in so I thought I’d branch out a bit for you.
+Although I am mostly an audio engineer and a musician, those aren’t the only things I’m interested in so I thought I’d branch out a bit for you.

 So those are some of the goals I’ve written down in the past and reached only to be replaced by new and exciting goals.
 Do you have any goals that you would like to reach?

 Have you even thought about what you want to achieve at all?

 And here’s a secret: You don’t have to tell anybody about it.
 If you’re worried that they’re stupid (which they’re not) or that you’re afraid you won’t reach them (everybody’s afraid remember) you can just keep them to yourself because that’s who they matter to the most.